 1. Programming.
 In this first step, rooms, lobbies and hallways need to be measured; meetings need to be scheduled to discuss the full scope of the project’s design; the management team, board members, or other key stakeholders involved in the decision making need to be interviewed; the existing space and any problems or challenges or the reason for the work needs to be discussed fully; other key players need to be consulted and interviewed, possibly condo or cooperative owners in a condominium or cooperative multifamily building or law partners in a law firm; a budget needs to be addressed.

 2. Design solutions.
-Again, as with residential design, one to three concepts are presented with large samples and schematic drawings shown to the decision makers for analysis and the understand that they can be mixed and matched; program space requirements are discussed, along with movement and circulation patterns since these will impact choices particularly when large numbers of people move through an area such as a lobby or busy hallways; the longevity of the design is discussed and analyzed a presentation of final choices will be made to a board or executive committee; revisions to the design will be completed after input and discussions, and if needed another presentation will be done with new materials, appliances or layouts.
+Again, as with residential design, typically, one to three concepts are presented with large samples and schematic drawings shown to the decision makers for analysis and the understand that they can be mixed and matched; program space requirements are discussed, along with movement and circulation patterns since these will impact choices particularly when large numbers of people move through an area such as a lobby or busy hallways; the longevity of the design is discussed and analyzed.
+Where practical, a presentation of final choices will be made to a board or executive committee; revisions to the design will then likely be completed after input and discussions, and, if needed, on occasion, another presentation may be done.

 3. Development of selected solutions.
-Plans, elevations, sections, and detail drawings will be drawn up in detail; upkeep and maintenance issues will be discussed; the budget will be addressed to see if it should adequately cover all work though this will be addressed again once bids come in from contractors and vendors; all these details will be presented to the board or executive committee; revisions will be made to the design after the meeting; the board or committee will sign off with its full approval.
+Where applicable, plans, elevations, sections, and detail drawings will be drawn up; upkeep and maintenance issues will be discussed; the budget will be addressed; and presented to the board or executive committee; the board or committee will sign off with its full approval.

 4. Implementation.
-Construction documents will be finalized for bid-out purposes; any contractors who need to see the site will be escorted on visits and walk-throughs; bids from contractors—typically two to three for each area of work—will be reviewed; contractors will be met with for clarification; bids will be compared; bids will be presented to the board and committee with an analysis of the pros and cons of each; a decision will be made on which contractors and vendors to use and contracts will be drawn up for each area of work.
+Where applicable, construction documents will be finalized for bid-out purposes; we may assist by escorting contractors through the site on visits and walk-throughs; bids from contractors— typically two to three for each area of work—will be reviewed; contractors will be met with for clarification; bids will be compared; bids will be presented to the board and committee with an analysis of the pros and cons of each; to assist clients in which contractors or vendors to engage with.

 6. Punch list.
-A punch list will be drawn up when work is completed to discuss remaining issues and problems.
-Corrections will be made for complete satisfaction.
+In conjunction with client, contractors, or vendors, A punch list will be drawn up when work is completed to discuss remaining issues and problems.
+We will assist in coordinating so that the vendors or contractors Corrections can be made.